 - I. Each school principal is encouraged to cooperate with parent and school support groups in the District.
 The school principal shall be responsible for forming and assisting organizations which are desired and necessary for the school program; such organizations shall be kept active by the school principal for the duration of their need and encouraged to maintain accurate financial and activity records. - II.
-School-Related Organizations (or organizations operating in the name of the school) are those holding themselves out to be associated with or supporting a school or school organization but not meeting the definition of school organization.
+School Related Organizations (or organizations operating in the name of the school) are those holding themselves out to be associated with or supporting a school or school organization but not meeting the definition of school organization.
 Included are PTO's, Band Booster organizations, and Athletic Booster organizations. - A. All such organizations will maintain their financial records on the same fiscal year as the School District.
-Annual Reports will be filed with the School Board in the format prescribed by the Accounting Department by the due date for the District's Annual Financial Report established in State Board Rules. - B. School-related organizations may not make payments directly to School Board employees for services covered by School Board-approved salary schedules.
+Annual Reports will be filed with the School Board in the format prescribed by the Accounting Department by the due date for the District's Annual Financial Report established in State Board Rules. - B. School related organizations may not make payments directly to School Board employees for services covered by School Board-approved salary schedules.
 Any such payments must be processed through the District's payroll system and be in accordance with rules of the School Board.
-No payments may be made in excess of the School Board-approved salary schedule. - C. No school-related organization may solicit funds in a manner implying that such funds will become property of the school unless such funds are deposited directly in internal accounts. - D. No school-related organization may utilize students in door-to-door sales or solicitations.
-School-related organizations may not solicit contributions from the general public through the mail. - E. With the Principal's permission, school-related organizations may collect funds on campus for their own accounts before or after the students day or during lunch. - F. A maximum of one fund raising activity per semester by school-related organizations may be permitted on campus during the student day.
-Use of school facilities requires the recommendation of the Superintendent and Principal.
+No payments may be made in excess of the School Board-approved salary schedule. - C. No school related organization may solicit funds in a manner implying that such funds will become property of the school unless such funds are deposited directly in internal accounts. - D. No school related organization may utilize students in door-to-door sales or solicitations.
+School related organizations may not solicit contributions from the general public through the mail. - E. With the principal's permission, school related organizations may collect funds on campus for their own accounts before or after the students day or during lunch.